blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/Portspoof/Portspoof.md

 <img width="646" height="340" alt="example_1_nmap_2" src="https://github.com/user-attachments/assets/2919c008-df2c-416e-8997-3e6a49eef32c" />
 <hr>

-## Example 2: Spoofing Service Signatures
+## Step 2: Spoofing Service Signatures

 Showing all ports as open is all well and good, but the same thing could be accomplished with a simple netcat listener: